HimankAiron/IronyDetection-SemEval2018-Task3/Stage 2/README.md

 ==================
 `evaluate.py` is the official evaluation script that takes as input a submission dir containing the system output and calculates accuracy, precision, recall and F1-score.

 We evaluated our classifiers using standard evaluation metrics, including accuracy, precision, recall and F1-score.
 The classifiers produce quite a good result with these features.
-We plan to keep incorporating more feature measurements to imporve the performance of the baseline models.
-A detailed description and analysis of results is found in `RESULTS-1`.
+We incorporated more feature measurements to imporve the performance of the baseline models.
+A detailed description and analysis of results is found in `RESULTS-1` and `RESULTS-2`.

 Dependencies